PvPClt/project/en_author.md

 This is more than literature.
 It is a testament to an unbroken will,  courage, and active resistance.
 And simultaneously — a tool to help those like me: the victims, the displaced, and the desperate.

+## SUPPORT THE AUTHOR
+If this book moved you, made you think, or made you laugh through the darkness — consider supporting the author.
+I am a Russian dissident writer living in a tent, under active persecution.
+Every donation goes directly to survival: food, warmth, and the continuation of this work.

+**MY WALLET:**

+Ethereum (MetaMask): 0x2fb1c11bb82f07c70449c85248671fc5b307ec41

+Ethereum is the most secure and censorship-resistant option.
+Direct, anonymous, and cannot be blocked.
+How to donate:

+1. Install MetaMask app or browser extension (metamask.io)
+2. Buy ETH on any exchange (Coinbase, Binance, Kraken)
+3. Open MetaMask → “Send”
+4. Paste the address: 0x2fb1c11bb82f07c70449c85248671fc5b307ec41
+5. Enter amount → Confirm

+Any amount is welcome.
+Thank you for reading.
+And for being on the right side of history.

 [**List Of Charitable Foundations Assisting Ukraine**](en_funds)

 [**Main Page**](index.md)